 As a CERTIFIED FINANCIAL PLANNER™ professional who has worked with thousands of families in the past 20 years, I want to share the top 5 reasons you should work with a financial planner.

-- A financial planner will hold you accountable.
+- A financial planner is trained to hold you accountable.
 Studies show that people need a knowledgeable support system to achieve their goals.
 Remember, when you learned to play the guitar, you hired a professional.
-Similarly, a financial planner will build you an actionable plan for your money and have regular meetings to check on your progress.
+Similarly, a financial planner is trained to build you an actionable plan for your money and have regular meetings to check on your progress.

-- A financial planner will save you money.
-Your financial planner will advise efficient products for different types of accounts and match them to your purpose — for instance, retirement and education.
+- A financial planner wants to save you money.
+Your financial planner knows how to advise efficient products for different types of accounts and match them to your purpose—for instance, retirement and education.
 There is a difference between putting the money in the right account to minimize taxes and maximize protection and growing your money in efficient taxable products.
-Remember, a CFP® professional is required to act in your best interest.
+Remember, a CFP® professional has made a commitment to CFP Board, as part of their certification, to act in your best interest.

-It is important to note that as part of our certification, CFP® professionals have made a commitment to CFP Board to serve as a fiduciary, which means they must put your best interests ahead of their own at all times when providing financial advice.
+It is important to note that as part of our certification, CFP® professionals have made a commitment to CFP Board to act as a fiduciary, which means to put your best interests ahead of their own at all times when providing financial advice.
+CFP Board doesn’t guarantee a CFP® professional’s services, but CFP Board may sanction a CFP® professional who does not abide by this commitment to CFP Board.

-Ready to be part of the 8 percent of those who make their dreams come true?
+Ready to be part of the 8% of those who make their dreams come true?
 Consider hiring a financial planner to be your “smart buddy” to guide you, protect you and put your interest first when presenting alternatives for your financial plan.